Interspecific competition: Based on outcome

 Scramble and contest competition refer to the relative success of competitors.
 Scramble competition is said to occur when each competitor is equal suppressed, either through reduction in survival or birth rates.
 Contest competition is said to occur when one or a few competitors are unaffected by competition, but all others suffer greatly, either through reduction in survival or birth rates.
 Sometimes these types of competition are referred to as symmetric (scramble) vs. asymmetric (contest) competition.
 Scramble and contest competition are two ends of a spectrum, of completely equal or completely unequal effects.

 Apparent competition

 Apparent competition is actually an example of predation that alters the relative abundances of prey on the same trophic level.
 It occurs when two or more species in a habitat affect shared natural enemies in a higher trophic level.
 If two species share a common predator, for example, apparent competition can exist between the two prey items in which the presence of each prey species increases the abundance of the shared enemy, and thereby suppresses one or both prey species.
 This mechanism gets its name from experiments in which one prey species is removed and the second prey species increases in abundance.
 Investigators sometimes mistakenly attribute the increase in abundance in the second species as evidence for resource competition between prey species.
 It is "apparently" competition, but is in fact due to a shared predator, parasitoid, parasite, or pathogen.
+Notably, species competing for resources may often also share predators in nature.
+Interactions via resource competition and shared predation may thus often influence one another, thus making it difficult to study and predict their outcome by only studying one of them.